osgcc/osgcc4-RobotPirate/tunnel.md

 	- Boss.
 Not too mobile, but must be hit in weak spots.
 Fires a lot.
 Must be killed.
 Very high health.

 Weapon types:
-	- Single shooter.
-Slow firing rate; small bullet fired straight ahead; doesn't do much damage.
-	- Double shooter.
-Slightly higher rate; two streams of the above.
-	- Three-way shooter.
-Highest firing rate; shoots in a small spread, and each bullet does more damage.
 	- Railgun.
 Boss killer.
 Very slow firing rate, shoots straight ahead, does a lot of damage.

 SCORING: